22 June 2019

 There is no escaping the fact that the demands of modern living are making it increasingly difficult for people to start a family.
 Whilst there is currently much ongoing media coverage and debate about egg-freezing, fertility treatment and ‘add-ons’, the time has come to revisit current attitudes and time limits for storing eggs and sperm in the UK.
 However, whilst The Storage Period for Gametes Bill is bringing about much-needed debate in Parliament, it only seems to address storage periods for eggs and sperm and not embryos as well.
 Arguably, this debate should encompass frozen embryos too so that there is a complete review of law and policy governing fertility preservation in the UK.

-If you would like to discuss your situation or you require specialist advice about fertility and family law and policy please contact me by email email@example.com or by telephone +44 (0)20 7965 8399.
+Need an expert fertility lawyer?
+If you would like to discuss your situation or you require specialist advice about fertility and family law and policy please contact Louisa Ghevaert by email firstname.lastname@example.org or by telephone +44 (0)20 7965 8399.